bjlkeng/bjlkeng.github.io/source/posts/the-calculus-of-variations.rst

-    We can find the actual values of constants :math:`A` and :math:`B` by using our initial conditions :math:`(a,c)` and :math:`(b,d)` since we know the function has to pass through our line (which is just the formulas for slope and intercept):
+    We can find the actual values of constants :math:`A` and :math:`B` by using our initial conditions :math:`(a,c)` and :math:`(b,d)` since we know the function has to pass through our points (i.e. compute the slope and intercept of the line):

     .. math::